 With prefetching enabled, the Nested Loops operator reads multiple rows from the outer input instead of just a single row, then issues an asynchronous scatter read request to the disk subsystem for all of the values just read from the outer input.
 While the first execution of the inner input is busy, the disk subsystem is working in the background.
 Later executions of the inner input should usually find the data they need already in the buffer pool.

 The properties below are specific to the Nested Loops operator, or have a specific meaning when appearing on it.
 For all other properties, see Common properties.
+Properties that are included on the Common properties page but are also included below for their specific meaning for the Nested Loops operator are marked with a *.

-|Logical Operation||The requested logical join type.
+|Logical Operation *||The requested logical join type.
 Possible values are Inner Join, Left Outer Join, Left Semi Join, and Left Anti Semi Join.|

 |Memory Fractions||Only used when Optimized is true.
 For any operator with a special memory requirement, this set of properties shows the fraction of the total available memory the operator can use, based on the optimizers understanding of which other operators are using memory at the same time.